Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 ## Thousand Validators Programme

-The Thousand Validators Programme is a joint initiative by AXIACoin Foundation and Parity Technologies to provide support for community validators.
+The Thousand Validators Programme is a joint initiative by AXIACoin Foundation and Axia Technologies to provide support for community validators.
 If you are interested in applying for the programme, you can find more information [on the wiki page](../../general/thousand-validators.md).